 What is the price of Dogecoin?

-Today, Dogecoin’s price is at $0.08.
-DOGE is currently down by 0.6% from the previous trading day, and down by 0.24% from one week ago.
+Today, Dogecoin’s price is at $0.07.
+DOGE is currently up by 1.16% from the previous trading day, and up by 7.26% from one week ago.
 If you want to learn more about Dogecoin’s price and performance, see this comparison of DOGE vs other cryptos, and our summary of Dogecoin’s price timeline in relation to media influences.

 Why did the price of Dogecoin rise in 2021?

 Dogecoin saw the beginning of a rally on April 11th, 2021 from the price of $0.0741 to a still-standing all-time-high of $0.6359 on May 8th.
 Compared to this all-time-high, DOGE is currently down by 88.66%.
 The sudden and unexpected price hike of the meme-coin was mostly attributed to Elon Musk’s endorsements, and Reddit ‘hype’.

 The profitability of Dogecoin mining depends on the difficulty of solving problems (the process of mining) and the overall security costs-reward ratio of the operation.
 At the time of writing, the average time between mined blocks is just over 1 minute, with an average reward per block at 10,000+30.29 DOGE.
 Another key factor to consider for a profitable DOGE mining operation is the required hash rate from your hardware.
 Learn more about DOGE mining in our Dogecoin Guide.